nuriel77/iri-playbook/README.md

 - Run iota-pm and IRI as systemd controlled processes (unprivileged users)
 - Configure firewalls

-For a "one-line" quick installation see: [Getting Started Quickly](https://github.com/nuriel77/iri-playbook/wiki/IOTA-Full-Node-Tutorial---Linux#getting-started-quickly)
+For a "click-'n-go" installation see: [Getting Started Quickly](https://github.com/nuriel77/iri-playbook/wiki/IOTA-Full-Node-Tutorial---Linux#getting-started-quickly)

 For the full tutorial use the [Wiki](https://github.com/nuriel77/iri-playbook/wiki/IOTA-Full-Node-Tutorial---Linux )